劍法

-Below are some books I recommend on classical and traditional Japanese martial arts;
+Below are selected references on classical and traditional Japanese martial arts:

 1. Hall, D.A., 2012.
 Encyclopedia of Japanese martial arts.
 Kodansha USA.